blog posts

 Infinite while loop

-If the condition is never wrong, the body of the loop is done indefinitely.
-Currently the while loop is executed many times (at least in theory).
+The loop’s body is done indefinitely if the condition is never wrong.
+The while loop is executed many times (at least in theory).
 For example

 1. while (true) {